petrosrapto/MicroprocessorSystemsLab/README.md

-# Microprocessor Systems Laboratory - ECE NTUA (2022-2023)
+# Microprocessor Systems Laboratory - ECE NTUA(22-23)

 Answers for the exercises and exam of the "Microprocessor Systems Laboratory" course at ECE NTUA for the academic year 2022-2023.